greenhas/spg_website/content/Work/gab-pushback-against-research-on-gab.md

 It reminded me in particular of some tweets directed at Amy and when we were quoted in the Salt Lake Tribune related to our work on DezNat:

-> If you are an "academic and your "research" is recording and analysing the jokes my friends and I make on the internetthen LMAO @ your life.
+> If you are an "academic and your "research" is recording and analysing the jokes my friends and I make on the internet then LMAO @ your life.
 >
 > I am speaking of [co-author] and [me] who are both pathetic lmfao go get real jobs!